 When compared to the Ryzen 5 7600X, it’s only about 4% slower.
 So, a very small difference while drawing considerably less power.

-If you’re looking for more than gaming, you’re probably better off checking out Intel’s 12th or 13th Gen CPUs.
+If you’re seeking more than gaming, you’re probably better off checking out Intel’s 12th or 13th Gen CPUs.

 Still, here are some numbers: